Interrail Planner / June 19, 2016

-Voyages SNCF is one of the easier websites to use.
+Oui.sncf is one of the easier websites to use.
 It has a straightforward search form, isn’t limited to one particular country, and allows you to book international trains.
 When using the search form, make sure to add your pass as part of your passenger details, and then it will show you results for seat reservations.

-ACPRail is as straightforward as Voyages SNCF and, similarly, allows you to search for domestic and international trains in the majority of European countries.
-The form is so simple that there’s actually no need for a step-by-step guide - just make sure you choose ‘Reservations’, rather than ‘Tickets’.
+ACPRail is as straightforward as Oui.sncf and, similarly, allows you to search for domestic and international trains in the majority of European countries.
+The form is very simple - just make sure you choose ‘Reservations’, rather than ‘Tickets’.

 Deutsche Bahn allows you to search almost the entire European train timetable, but it is usually only possible to make reservations for trains in and out of Germany.
-Like ACPRail, the search form is simple enough not to require a step-by-step guide - just make sure you have ticked the box that says ‘Reserve a seat only’.
-The other useful feature on DB Bahn is that it indicates whether a reservation is compulsory for each train.
+On the search form, look for the link to the ‘Seat only (no ticket)’ search.

 Quite niche, but use SJ's website to book seats on trains to or from Sweden.
 To reserve seats with your Interrail pass, follow these instructions.
 You need to have already purchased your Interrail pass so that you can enter in your pass number when searching for reservations.